 - Where are they? – There are many different social media channels, so if you want to build a relationship with someone, you need to establish their preferred communication channel and go to them.

 - Less is more – There may be more communication channels than ever before but you have less time in which to grab people’s attention.
 Brevity is key.
 Twitter is the ideal platform to make this initial connection.

 - Don’t expect a response – Open doors without adding pressure.

-- What does your profile says about you? – Remember you will be judged by you social media profiles.
-This is the information that people will form their opinion of you on so ensure your profile is up-to-date, correct and complimentary.
+- What does your profile say about you? – Remember you will be judged by your social media profiles.
+This is the information that people will form their opinion of you on so ensure your profile is up-to-date, correct, and complimentary.